dekaikiwi/dekaikiwi.github.io_middleman/source/ideas.html.md

 A dice reader that uses a camera to read the numbers off of rolled dice and displays the total number.

 - Use some OCR package/API
-- Identify the type of dice in current frame.
-(Machine Learning??)
+- Identify the type of dice (d6, d20 etc) in current frame.

 ### IOU Bot